statusfailed/riscv-macroassembler/README.md

 # Running on `sifive_u`

 Running on `sifive_u` is a little different: the UART address is at `0x10010000`, and we have to write in word-sized chunks.
-Run like this:
+Run as below, and remember you can use `C-a c` to bring up the console and quit.

     $ ./sifive_example.py out.bin
     $ qemu-system-riscv64 -nographic -M sifive_u -bios out.bin
-    HHeelllloo,,  WWoorrlldd!
-    !

-Note the repeated output.
-I think this is because out.bin writes a full word `[0x0, 0x0, 0x0, c]` for each character `c`. **TODO!**

-If you try to write in byte-sized chunks to the UART address, you get no output.
-To see an error, run this:
+    Hello, World!
+    QEMU 9.0.1 monitor - type 'help' for more information (qemu) quit

+## Notes on `sifive_u`

+The `sifive_u` machine is a little different to `virt`, and so the program generated in `sifive_example.py` has some differences.
+Most importantly, the UART is now at `0x10010000`, and we have to write word-sized chunks to this address.
+If we only write chars, you can get errors by running with this command:

     qemu-system-riscv64 -nographic -M sifive_u -bios out.bin -d guest_errors,unimp,pcall -D qemu.log

 Exit using `C-a c quit` and then `head -n 1 qemu.log`:

     Invalid write at addr 0x0, size 1, region 'riscv.sifive.uart', reason: invalid size (min:4 max:4)

+Writing a full word [0x0, 0x0, 0x0, c] for each character c *almost* works; you get output like this:

+    HHeelllloo,,  WWoorrlldd!
+    !

+This is because `sifive_u` has 2 cores, and they both write to the UART!
+So we have to add an instruction to check our **hardware thread ID** (`hart id`), then only print if the ID is `0`.
+To do that, we have the following prelude:

+    >riscv64-linux-gnu-objdump -b binary --architecture=riscv -M numeric -D out.bin
+    ...
+    0000000000000000 <.data>:
+       0:   f14020f3                csrr    x1,mhartid
+       4:   fe009ee3                bnez    x1,0x0

+This reads the `mhartid` status register into x1, then if x1 is nonzero will go into a busy-wait loop.

 # Debugging